34736384/genshin-fps-unlock/README.md

  - Added game path detection through registry, will fallback to old method if it fails with registry
  - You can choose different installation of the game in `Options->Setup`
  ## Notes
- - My test account is currently AR55, can't guaranteed it will be safe forever, But honestly though, I doubt they would ban you for this.
+ - My test account is currently AR55, can't guarantee it will be safe forever.
+But, honestly though, I doubt they would ban you for this.
- - Modifying game memory with an unauthorized third party application is a violation of the ToS, so use it at your own risk (same thing applies for injecting reshade)
+ - Modifying game memory with an unauthorized third-party application is a violation of the ToS, so use it at your own risk (same thing applies for injecting reshade)
  ## Todo
- - idk maybe add localization or game predownload
+ - IDK, maybe add localization or game predownload

 # 原神解锁FPS限制